Continuation of Nudity as a social norm – part I

-Indian monks (Digambara) also practice nudity, including for yoga exercises.
+Indian monks (Digambara) also practice nudity – while bathing

-But, martial arts seem to be the most widespread and common sport in many indigenous cultures, and they are usually performed naked, like this fight competition held by xingu tribe in Amazon.
+Martial arts seem to be the most widespread and common sport in many cultures, and they are usually performed naked, like this fight competition held by xingu tribe in Amazon.

-But the best known modern nude fighters come perhaps from southern Sudan and Ethiopia.
+But the best known modern nude fighters come perhaps from southern South Sudan and Ethiopia.

 Nuba, Dinka, Surma and other tribes hold different wrestling competitions, including famous stick fights.

-Different villages have different rules, some are very cautious and never end up cruelly, some have practically no restrictions and may be easily fatal (like the ancient Greek pankration).
+Different villages have different rules, some are very cautious and never end up cruelly, while others have practically no restrictions and may be easily fatal (like the ancient Greek pankration).

-Sometimes, similar to the ancient Greeks they cover their bodies with oils or ashes.
+Sometimes, similar to the ancient Greeks, East African fighters cover their bodies with oils or ashes.

-According traditions, in some tribes the defeated carries the winner on his shoulders after the competition.
+According to traditions in some tribes, the defeated carries the winner on his shoulders after the competition.

 … and traditions are passed to the next generation.

-Of the modern widely popular sports, capoeira seem to have inherited many features of the Nuba wrestling and just like for ancient Greeks, musical accompaniment is essential for capoeiristas.
-It is good to see that on some Brazilian beaches capoeira is practiced naked.
+Of the modern widely popular sports, capoeira seem to have inherited many features of the Nuba wrestling and also, just like for ancient Greeks, musical accompaniment is essential for capoeiristas.
+It is good to see that on some Brazilian beaches capoeira is practiced naked too.

-Hopefully, our modern society will also inherit the healthy attitude towards body that the primary European culture once had and some tropical societies have maintained till now.
+Hopefully, our modern society will eventually accept the healthy attitude towards body that the primary European culture once had and some tropical societies have maintained till now.